bferris413/dover/README.md

 A: dover has two major dependencies: [git2](https://github.com/rust-lang/git2-rs) for reading git repositories and [syn](https://github.com/dtolnay/syn) for parsing Rust source files.
 For each added, modified, or removed file in a git diff, dover uses syn to parse the source and collect an opinionated subset (the "overview") of the AST.
 The overview ASTs are then compared and the resulting diff is printed.

 #### Q: Why don't you include \<this language feature\> in diffs?
 A: I probably just haven't gotten to that feature yet.
-As of `3397ad3a5a80c32b5ab9d29d955af5b1e77163b3`, dover supports structs, enums, traits, function signatures, `use` statements, and `impl` blocks.
-See the roadmap for missing-but-planned items.
+As of `3397ad3a5a80c32b5ab9d29d955af5b1e77163b3`, dover supports most parts of structs, enums, traits, function signatures, `use` statements, and `impl` blocks.
+See [the roadmap](#-todo) for missing-but-planned items.

 #### Q: Rust only?
 A: Correct, no other languages are planned, for a couple reasons:
-* This project is for me: my driver at work is Rust,
+* This project is for me: my daily driver at work (and home) is Rust,
 * This project is about exploring the idea of a "diff overview" rather than providing a general purpose implementation.

 If you're interested in implementing the idea and want multi-language support, consider using [tree-sitter](https://github.com/tree-sitter/tree-sitter) for the parser.

+#### Q: Don't semantic diffing tools already exist?
+A: They sure do.
+While tools like [difftastic](https://github.com/Wilfred/difftastic), [SemanticDiff](https://semanticdiff.com/), and [DiffLens](https://www.difflens.com/) will provide a semantic diff of your code, dover's goal is to explore the idea of providing an opinionated, configurable _overview_ of changes so you can get a glimpse of what's coming before diving into the full diff.